 Case in point: The Independence Beer Garden (Independence Mall West/(215) 922-7100) offers 20,000 square feet of space to relax and unwind with 20 beers on tap.
 The new space also offers food and other cocktails for those who aren't into hops.

 In fact, every neighborhood has its favorite brewpub, but there are definitely standouts.
-Homey touches like an antique wooden bar, brick accents and an inviting fireplace make young movers and shakers want to snuggle up with a cold one and some first-rate munchies at The Black Sheep (Rittenhouse Square/(215) 545-9473).
-Fergie’s (Center City/(215) 928-8118), a rip-roaring Irish pub, throws quite a party on St. Pat’s Day—the jovial spot attracts a multifarious gang, including those eager for some good music or fresh mussels along with their brew.
-Savor one of Philly’s best burgers with your brew at Good Dog Bar (Center City/(215) 985-9600), where youngish patrons like to shoot pool and select tunes from an Internet jukebox amid canine-inspired decor.
-The packed taproom at Monk’s (Center City/(215) 545-7005) specializes in beer from Belgium, with one of their ales actually custom brewed in that country—you might be able to escape the throngs of kids by nabbing a seat at the back bar.
+Homey touches like an antique wooden bar, brick accents and an inviting fireplace make young movers and shakers want to snuggle up with a cold one and some first-rate munchies at The Black Sheep Pub & Restaurant (Rittenhouse Square/(215) 545-9473).
+Fergie’s Pub (Center City/(215) 928-8118), a rip-roaring Irish pub, throws quite a party on St. Pat’s Day—the jovial spot attracts a multifarious gang, including those eager for some good music or fresh mussels along with their brew.
+Savor one of Philly’s best burgers with your brew at Good Dog Bar & Restaurant (Center City/(215) 985-9600), where youngish patrons like to shoot pool and select tunes from an Internet jukebox amid canine-inspired decor.
+The packed taproom at Monk’s Cafe (Center City/(215) 545-7005) specializes in beer from Belgium, with one of the ales actually custom brewed in that country—you might be able to escape the throngs of kids by nabbing a seat at the back bar.
 An edgy, 20-to-30 something set hangs out at Standard Tap (Northern Liberties/(215) 238-0630), home of well-crafted drafts and a cranking jukebox—the pub grub is heavenly, from the roast pork sandwich to the duck confit salad.
 U-Bahn (Center City/(215) 800-1079) offers local beer, local food and even local music; singer/songwriters perform several times a week.

 If your idea of fun is a little more physical—more specifically, a sea of bodies gyrating to a thumping beat—then you’ll find bliss partying in Philadelphia’s dance clubs.
 Philly’s most coveted DJs spin funk, punk, rock ‘n’ roll, trance, progressive and what not in this sleek, high-tech danceteria serving up potent drinks.
-The party begins behind the retro façade of Silk City (Northern Liberties/(215) 592-8838).
+The party begins behind the retro façade of Silk City Diner, Bar & Lounge (Northern Liberties/(215) 592-8838).
 Grab a nosh at the diner and then migrate to the club, where you can burn the calories on a dance floor accented by disco balls, neon lighting, DJs and live music performances.
 District N9NE (Callowhill/(215) 769-2780) features electronic dance music along with a great sound and lighting system to match.

 Jazz aficionados head to Chris’ Jazz Café (Center City/(215) 568-3131), a locally touted joint featuring top hometown acts and the occasional touring show in cozy digs.
 It’s not the tasty soul food that has them singing the blues at Warmdaddy’s (South Philly/(215) 462-2000)—it’s the top-notch sound system.
 Jam sessions showcase local cool cats at this down-home find with a laid-back vibe, Friday-Sunday evenings.
 The Raven Lounge (Rittenhouse Square/(215) 840-3577), which draws a disparate bunch in search of tunes in an unpretentious atmosphere, has been known to put up a live jazz or blues ensemble on its music stage upstairs.
 You can take a trip through time and a far-away place to 1930s France by visiting the Paris Bistro & Jazz Café, offering music, French food and drinks every Thursday-Sunday (Chestnut Hill/(215) 242-6200).
 For cuisine of a more southern American flavor, have a serving of Relish (West Oak Lane/(215) 276-0170) and live jazz Thursday-Saturday.
 Slip into an intimate jazz parlor six nights at South (Spring Garden/(215) 600-0220) and move out to the bar or dining hall for some food from that region.